ddev/ddev/docs/users/performance.md

 If your DDEV-Local projects are set up outside your home directory, you'll need to edit /etc/exports to add a line for that share as well.
 `sudo vi /etc/exports` and copy the line the script has just created (`/System/Volumes/Data/Users/username -alldirs -mapall=<your_user_id>:20 localhost`), editing it with the additional path, e.g: `/Volumes/SomeExternalDrive -alldirs -mapall=<your_uid>:20 localhost`.

-__macOS Mojave (and above) warning:__ You'll need to temporarily give your terminal "Full disk access" before you (or the script provided) can edit /etc/exports.
+__Warning:__ You may need to temporarily give your terminal "Full disk access" before you (or the script provided) can edit /etc/exports.
 If you're using iterm2, here are [full instructions for iterm2](https://gitlab.com/gnachman/iterm2/wikis/fulldiskaccess).
 The basic idea is that in the System Preferences -> Security and Privacy -> Privacy you need to give "Full Disk Access" permissions to your terminal app.
 Note that the "Full Disk Access" privilege is only needed when the /etc/exports file is being edited by you, usually a one-time event.

-__macOS Catalina (and above) warning:__ If the projects are in a subdirectory of the ~/Documents directory or on an external drive, it is necessary to grant the "Full Disk Access" permission to the `/sbin/nfsd` binary.
+__Warning:__ If the projects are in a subdirectory of the ~/Documents directory or on an external drive, it is necessary to grant the "Full Disk Access" permission to the `/sbin/nfsd` binary.
 Full details are [below](#upgrading-catalina).

 ### Windows NFS Setup